Tony was planning on killing Paulie Gualtieri because he talked too much.

-The next morning, Tony comes downstairs and sees Paulie making small talk with a man at the breakfast buffet.
+The next morning, Tony comes downstairs and sees Paulie making small talk with a hotel guest at the breakfast buffet.

 This angers Tony.

-In Miami, the two of them are having dinner with Beansie Gaeta when Paulie finds out that Beansie has to urinate in a bag.
+In Miami, they are having dinner with Beansie Gaeta when Paulie finds out that Beansie has to urinate in a bag.

 He expresses his shock about this when Beansie leaves to go to the restroom.